humbertohernandez/git-essential-training-5988161/Example02.md

-This is the text of my linking.
+This is the text of my liking.